-You must comply with the limitations on borrowing set out in the Code.
+You must comply with the limitations on borrowing as set out in the Code.

-3. LIVING BEYOND OFFICIAL EMOLUMENTS AND LEGITIMATE PRIVATE MEANS
+3. LIVING BEYOND OFFICIAL EMOLUMENTS AND LEGITIMATE PRIVATE MEANS maintaining a standard of living a) which is beyond his/her official

 Where in the opinion of PETRONAS an employee is or appears to be:-